Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 Key Takeaways

-• Technical skills are specific knowledge and competencies you need to do your job well.
-Soft skills reflect your interactions with others and how you navigate workplace situations.
+- Technical skills are specific knowledge and competencies you need to do your job well.
+Soft intelligence reflects your interactions with others and how you navigate workplace situations.

-• Both types of skills are essential to succeed in the modern workplace.
-As the AI takes over most industries, soft skills become even more important as they cannot be replaced by machines.
+- Both types of skills are essential to succeed in the modern workplace.
+As the AI takes over most industries, soft abilities become even more important as they cannot be replaced by machines.

-• You can acquire technical and soft skills through education, training, and coaching.
-Soft skills are more difficult to develop and are more valuable to employers.
+- You can acquire knowledge through education, training, and coaching.
+Soft intelligence is more difficult to develop and is more valuable to employers.

 Need a resume that sells your skills to employers?